tyronewilson/protractor-rails/README.md

     gem 'protractor-rails'

-And then execute to load dependencies on your machine:
+And then execute the following command to load dependencies on your machine:

     $ rake protractor:install

+You can test that everything has been set up correctly using the command below.
+This command will run protractor's example configuration and test file against the http://angular.org website.
+If everything starts up ok and runs till the end giving you a summary of test results then you are 'good to go'!

+    $ rake protractor:example

 NB: This uses `sudo` so you will need to enter your password

-Or install it yourself as:

-    $ gem install protractor-rails

 ## Usage

-TODO: Write usage instructions here

 ## Contributing